RobertsLab/resources/docs/Computing-Hardware.md

 - select 'Brother HL-L2395DW CUPS'.

-Also for Macs, you will need to change the 'Protocol to HP Jetdirect-Socket' or else your computer will not find the printer.
+Also for Macs, you will need to change the *Protocol* to **'HP Jetdirect-Socket'** or else your computer will not find the printer.
 No software download neeeded.

 ## Software